kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "Where the hell am I?
 What day it is?"

-"John Doe, please calm down," the hazmat man said as he pull the bed into a recline position.
+"Please calm down.
+We're trying to help you," the hazmat man said.
+He pulled the bed into recline position.
 "You were in a serious vehicular accident.
-The confusion is normal, but we will help you get through that, but you'll have to cooperate with us.
+The confusion is normal, but we will help you get through that.
 Do you understand?"

 "Um, yes."

-The hazmat suit shined a light into my eyes.
+The hazmat suit shined lights into my eyes.

 "What is your name?"